menu

 Demographics

-The education level of St. Paul citizens is a little higher than the average for US cities and towns: 22.80% of adults in St. Paul have at least a bachelor's degree.
+The citizens of St. Paul are slightly better educated than the national average of 21.84% for all cities and towns, with 22.80% of adults in St. Paul having a bachelor's degree or advanced degree.

 The people who call St. Paul home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Paul residents report their race to be White, followed by Asian.
 Important ancestries of people in St. Paul include English, Irish, German, Scots-Irish, and Scottish.